Learn and study general biblical subjects with a Bible quiz.

 What part of Adam's body did God use to create Eve?

-Answer: Adam's rib was used by God to create Eve.
+God used Adam's rib to create Eve.

 From man, God created woman.